patrick-klien/Get_Clean_Data/README.md

 3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## The Script

+Here follows how the function will work.

+1. Read “test” data into R.
+2. Read “train” data into R.
+3. Merge two data-sets so that I have only one dataset.

+### Reading “test” data in